rtmigo/prefnotifiers_flutter/README.md

 ## To keep the data in sync

-Simply create a single global instance of PrefNotifier for a particular parameter.
-Do not access the parameter in any other way than through that PrefNotifier.
+Create a single global instance of PrefNotifier for a particular parameter.
+Do not access this parameter in any other way than through that PrefNotifier instance.

 ``` dart
 final theNotifier = PrefNotifier<int>("TheParameter");